AlekzNet/Cisco-ASA-ACL-toolkit/README.md

   -a ADDR, --addr ADDR  Comma-separated list of addresses/netmasks -s, --src             Search the source
   -d, --dst             Search the destination
-  -b, --both            Search both the source and the destination --noany               Ignore 'any' in the ACLs --deny                Search 'deny' rules only --permit              Search 'permit' rules only --direct              Direct IP match only
+  -b, --both            Search both the source and the destination (default) --noany               Ignore 'any' in the ACLs --deny                Search 'deny' rules only --permit              Search 'permit' rules only --direct              Direct IP match only
   -t, --transform       Transform the output
+  --contain             Direct matches and subnets (not direct and uppernets).
+                        Assumes --noany
+  --noline              Removes line number from the output
 ```

 Examples: